sbrauer/Audrey/docs/source/overview.rst

         }
     }

-Note that the "photo" is no longer null and the list of "file" links now contains one item with type="image/jpeg" and name="50d8a64bbf90af0d7169df5e".
+The "photo" is no longer null and the list of "file" links now contains one item with type="image/jpeg" and name="50d8a64bbf90af0d7169df5e".
 A client could match up that name with the value of the photo FileId.